2004matthews/Group-Project-2-MIST-4610/README.md

  - We can observe trends in initial reporting dates and chemical dislosure counts over time.

 Importance:
-- Public Health
-      - Identifies areas for improved safety regulations and transparency.
+- Public Health: Identifies areas for improved safety regulations and transparency.
-- Economic Impact
-      - Helps consumers make informed purchasing decisions, affecting company sales and trust.
+- Economic Impact: Helps consumers make informed purchasing decisions, affecting company sales and trust.
-- Cultural Relevance
-      - Protects groups relying heavily on cosmetics in daily life or traditions.
-      - Protects groups that need to use these products everyday for work.
+- Cultural Relevance: Protects groups relying heavily on cosmetics in daily life or traditions.
+Protects groups that need to use these products everyday for work.

 # Analysis Question #2:
+Which companies have the most products reported with discontinued chemicals?
+- This will help identify companies that may be trying to limit certain ingredients from their forumulas or have products that contain chemicals no longer available.
+- Capture the products and chemicals that are associated with these discontinued ingredients.

+Here we can analyze product and chemical discontinuations overtime...
+- Track the trend of product and chemical discontinuations overtime to see if there is a an increase or decrease in the use chemicals that have been discontinued.
+- This can show if certain years saw a significant discontinuations of chemicals, possibly due to regulatory changes or pressure from consumers in the marketplace.

+Analyze the correlation between product and chemical discontinuation...
+- We can observe the relationship between when products were discontinued and when the chemicals in those products were discontinued.
+- Do products tend to be discontinued after the chemicals are phased out?

+Importance:
+- Public Health and Safety: Identifies companies historically linked to products containing harmful chemicals, even if they are now discontinued.
+This can inform ongoing regulatory scrutiny and public awareness.
+- Regulatory Compliance: Demonstrates whether companies are actively addressing safety concerns and adapting to regulations.
+- Consumer Trust: Highlights accountability and the extent to which companies are committed to improving product safety, influencing customer perceptions and loyalty.
+- Economic Impact: Companies with numerous discontinued chemicals might face reputational risks, affecting market value and sales.

 # Database Manipulations: